Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/demo/index.md

 `ChildComponent` is another React component.

-Notice that we're using it just as if it were any other HTML tag.
+Notice that we’re using it just as if it were any other HTML tag.

 **This is how we lay out our component hierarchy: the ChildComponent is rendered within the ParentComponent.**